bogomirov/glx-dock-dust-theme/README.md

 * Xfce4.8 Panel BGs 1920x28 by kazu-spara: http://kazu-spara.deviantart.com/art/Xfce4-8-Panel-BGs-1920x28-267098524

 #Legal notices

+Git is a trademark of Software Freedom Conservancy, Inc.

 Copyright on the project concept, theme design, the specific Glx-Dock configuration and some of the digital artwork &copy; 2014, Bogomir Bogomirov.